Skip to content

 Core Components

-• Panels: The building blocks of a workbook.
+• Panels: Building blocks of a workbook.
 Choose from various types including Markdown, KPIs, tables, and a wide range of charts (line, bar, donut, etc.).

 • Edit Mode: The builder-focused interface for configuring workbooks.
 Change layouts, modify panel types, rename axes, set colors, and define number formatting.

-• AI Platform Overview: Understand how Workbooks fit into the AI Platform ecosystem.
+• AI Platform Overview: Understand how Workbooks fit into our AI Platform ecosystem.

 • ML Hub: Create the deployable models whose outputs can be visualized and monitored in Workbooks.